 Without even a berthed ship to check on, Aali went back in to tackle the pile of datapads until Emkir and the others returned.
 Aiden spent the morning watching the other media outlets, who were having a field day with the sudden apparent militarization of the berth.
 This had squashed speculation the knights left the berth or the station, much less the system.
 What started out in confusion became clear as station security secured a path to the TAS offices.
 Once that happened, news outlets started bringing on experts and talking heads as they speculated what new information would be learned from what was obviously going to be "the interview"?

 As that spun on speculation, Aiden decided to do some reading before working to finish off the nav work Zach had prepared for him.
 Ms. Vik decided she was clear to put in some time working for the port and making cash.
 She even had the advantage of calling them and getting a car sent to pick her up.
 Brian called the team to check in, but was still working on the station and not yet planning to return to the port.
-Ironically, as the convoy was preparing to leave, an Instel-Arms van pulled up to deliver Rol's executive armor.Rol's TAS Interview
+Ironically, as the convoy was preparing to leave, an Instell-Arms van pulled up to deliver Rol's executive armor.Rol's TAS Interview

 Once at TAS, Emkir and Zach were each assigned a gofer, to help them take care of Rol's needs as they prepared for and began the interview.
 It was estimated they'd be done by 2pm, but no promises were made at that point.
 The doctor had been brought in, 'just in case', and each hour would consist of fifty minutes 'question and answer' followed by a ten-minute break for the doctor to confirm the activity was not stressing Rol.
 As things were getting started, the doctor actually gave Rol a telemetric bracelet to wear which would monitor his vitals.
 As this was happening, Rol reflected on his hopes.
 Knowing what happened, Rol hoped not to dispute any real events, but to give context to them.
 To make them real to the viewer in a way that allowed them to see the true need for those actions.

-Once that was explained, and everything was ready, the first quarter of the interview began.
+With that explained and everything else ready, the first quarter of the interview began.
 As Emkir and Zach watched, the interviewer really seemed to play it soft.
 While Rol had some early issues, deciding what questions he could answer and details he could give, this smoothed out as the interviewer didn't push.
 As they moved into the second quarter of the interview, it seemed to them as if the interviewer had decided to cede control to Rol.
 The knight was not challenged at all.
 The TAS questions appeared designed to help Rol get his message out.
 During this half of the interview, Zach and Emkir were well able to organize their needs with the help of the gofers.

 As the interview turned into the third quarter, the interviewer started to finally dig on an angle.
 He worked to determine where the orders came from?
 He appeared consistently unwilling to accept that an Imperial military officer was able to simply choose to involve his unit in such actions.
 Rol was firm that he had been operating on his own authority to carry out his orders as he saw them.
 He was also firm that the orders, and the decisions that led to his unit's actions, were completely his own.
 In that move, he refused to surrender to any narrative but his truth.
 The interviewer's response, while not stated, appeared to be a belief Rol was falling on his sword to protect "someone".
 The interviewer repeatedly suggested this in the thread of his continued questions.